 It is based on the concept that the strategies used to create growth opportunities carries more potential than cost cutting strategies in terms of value creation.

 It is expressed as value created by 1% growth as compared to value created by 1% margin improvement as shown below

 If RVG = 5.
 It means that 1% growth creates 5 times more value for the shareholder than increasing 1% operating profit.

 Search & Explore : Management Dictionary

-Browse definitions and meaning of more concepts and terms similar to Relative value of Growth Mass.
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more terms similar to Relative value of Growth Mass.
+The Management Dictionary covers over 7000 business concepts from 6 categories.

 Related Business Content